Clinical-Genomics/genmod/README.md

 Tool for annotating patterns of inheritance Variant Call Format (VCF) files.

-Each variant in the VCF-file will be annotated with which genetic models that are followed in the family.
+Each variant in the VCF-file will be annotated with which genetic models that are followed in the family if a family file (ped file) is provided.
 The genetic models that are checked are the following:

 * Autsomal Recessive, denoted 'AR'